PaarthPandey10/cloud-practitioner-labs/a02-cloud-first-steps/README.md

-# A2 – Launch EC2 Instance
+# A2 – Cloud First Steps

 > Launch EC2 instances using Amazon EC2 and configure basic access using public IP and HTTP.